thorsteneckel/swagger_yard/README.md

       # b) replace the default path parameter definition => true
       config.overwrite_path_parameter = false

+      # This configurations define what MIME/content type the API can handle.
+      # If no @receive_content_type or @response_content_type tag is set in
+      # the single operations those values will be used.
+      # The possible MIME/content type(s) will be automatically synced into the
+      # format_type parameter, if present.
+Only values matching the MIME type
+      # pattern will be used.
+E.g. "application/json" => "json", "Whatsoever" => not used
+      config.receive_content_types    = ["application/json", "application/xml"]
+      config.response_content_types   = ["application/json", "application/xml"]

       # where your swagger spec json will show up
       config.swagger_spec_base_path = "http://localhost:3000/swagger/api"
       # where your actual api is hosted from